SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/Endpoint.md

   seed  stop  samplers  logit_bias  ignore_eos  n_probs  min_keep  grammar  json_schema
   ```
   Plus two special keys: `thinkingMode` and `chat_template_kwargs` (below).
 Max-tokens, the streaming
-  flag, and context size are **not** sampler keys — they come from the node/endpoint as before.
+  flag, and context size are **not** sampler keys; they come from the node/endpoint as before.

 ##### `thinkingMode`